Weekend yoga retreats and day events in Sonoma and Napa wine country. Custom retreats for groups, corporates, friends and parties.

 Are you practicing yoga correctly?
 Are you making mistakes that could cause injury?Read Article

-Do you experience lower back pain?
-Perhaps if you spend a lot of time sitting down or driving?Read Article
+Do you experience low back pain?
+Perhaps if you spend a lot of time sitting down?Read Article

 Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?
 According to a recent study conducted by Harvard researchers, "meditation rebuilds the brain's grey matter in just eight weeks".